Pure-Web-Foundation/pure-ds/packages/pds-storybook/stories/WhatIsPDS.md

 # In short

-> **PDS is the first design system that is 100% standards-native,\
+> **PDS is a 100% standards-native, extremely layered,
-> extremely layered, dependency-free, and completely transparent.\
+> dependency-free, and completely transparent design system.
-> Storybook here simply demonstrates what PDS makes possible.**
+> This Storybook instance simply demonstrates its power.**